3l3n01/DbFacade/README.md

 ##Should I use it?
 **DbFacade is for you, when**

-- you write a small standalone app or plugin that should not be determined to a certain DB
+- you write a small standalone app or plugin that should not be determined to a certain DB or ORM.
 - you plan to test simple queries against popluar DB dialects
    (well, at least when DbFacade supports more than one or two of them, one fine day),
 - full-blown DBAL like Doctrine seem too fat for your needs.